orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 ---
 ##### Chapter
 *Though of course, reversibility of time was considered in physics.
-No one had dare suggest that one might*
+No one had dare suggest that one could locally switch to an alternate branch at will.*
 ***[], []***
 ***, 2XXX***